Updated 07 May 2020

 DB pensions are often seen as more generous, because it would take an above-average defined contribution (DC) pot to be able to buy an annuity that pays you the same amount as a DB scheme.

 Despite the attractions of a DB pension, in some ways it is not as flexible as a DC pension pot.
 You can’t vary the income you take from it, nor draw out larger lump sums (apart from the tax-free lump sum offered by some final salary schemes).
 Also this kind of pension cannot be inherited by your beneficiaries.
+If you die prematurely, there may be a widow’s pension for your spouse, but most of the benefits will be lost, and nothing passes to your children.

 Not every DB pension is transferrable.
 Private sector schemes, and some public sector ones, will be ‘funded’ – that is, supported by a central fund.
 This is the only kind from which you can transfer.
 Other public-sector schemes (such as the NHS pension) are ‘unfunded’, meaning they are supported directly by the taxpayer.
 You can’t transfer out of this kind of pension.